yongjian66/DKO_keystone_genes/README.md

 # Data type for DKO
-## 1. Ptrain.csv: matrix of single-cell data of size N*M, where N is the number of gene and M is the cell size (without header).
+## 1. Ptrain.csv: DKO only need gene expression data. matrix of single-cell data of size N*M, where N is the number of gene and M is the cell size (without header).

 |           | cell 1 | cell 2 | cell 3 |
 |-----------|----------|----------|----------|